The Manual is divided into six chapters. Click a chapter title to display that chapter's table of contents in the area below.

 - Client's Account#

 - Provider's License#

 Receipts will be generated in PDF format.
-Once they've been generated, they can be printed, saved to your computer and/or saved to the Your Files section of PSYBooks.
+Once they've been generated, they can be printed, saved to your computer and/or saved to the My Files section of PSYBooks.

 Client Statement filters allow you to generate statements with itemized bills of the amounts each of your clients owes.
 You can select one client or many, for a single date or a range of dates.
 You can also create your own statement templates with the Manage Template tool and then select which template you want to use with each client.